mciwing/mciwing.github.io/docs/python/types/strings.md

 - Methods vs. functions
 - Concatenation

-Next, up we will introduce numbers in Python, namely integers.
+Next, up we will introduce numbers in Python, namely integers and floats.